Mary Fielding Smith: Early life

 Mary Fielding was born in Honeydon (Honidon), Bedfordshire, England, on July 21, 1801.
 She was the sixth child of John Fielding and Rachel Ibbotson, who were active in the growing Methodist movement in the area.
-In 1834, Mary emigrated to join her brother Joseph and her sister Mercy in Toronto, Upper Canada.
+In 1834, Mary emigrated to join her brother, Joseph, and her sister, Mercy, in Toronto, Upper Canada.

 Joining the Latter Day Saint church

-The three Fielding siblings were introduced to the Church of the Latter Day Saints in 1836 by their good friend.
-John Taylor.
+The three Fielding siblings were introduced to the Church of the Latter Day Saints in 1836 by their friend, John Taylor.
 Taylor and his wife were in the same congregation as the Fieldings, all of whom were "disenchanted Methodists".
-On a trip to Toronto, John Taylor came in contact with LDS missionary Parley P. Pratt and shortly after brought Pratt to meet the Fieldings.
-They were baptized on May 21, 1836 in a creek near their home.
-Mary, John, and Mercy moved to Kirtland, Ohio, the following spring to join the larger body of the church.
+On a trip to Toronto, John Taylor came in contact with Latter Day Saint missionary Parley P. Pratt and shortly after brought Pratt to meet the Fieldings.
+They were baptized on May 21, 1836, in a creek near their home.
+Mary, Joseph, and Mercy moved to Kirtland, Ohio, the following spring to join the larger body of the church.